garmin/whisk/README.md

 *As of this writing, it's not possible to query another multiconfigs variables, although it's been discussed.
-This would eliminate the need for publishing the per-product `DEPLOY_DIR` variables, because one could simply query what `DEPLOY_DIR` is set to in the source multiconfig*
+This would eliminate the need for publishing the per-product `WHISK_DEPLOY_DIR` variables, because one could simply query what `DEPLOY_DIR` is set to in the source multiconfig*

 [Product Layer Masking]: #product-layer-masking